-- Pre-AP courses are designed to prepare students for AP coursework, but they are not a prerequisite for enrolling in most AP courses.
+- AAC courses are designed to prepare students for AP coursework, but they are not a prerequisite for enrolling in most AP courses.
 Some AP courses do have specific prerequisites.
-Check each course description for any prerequisites. - Pre-AP/AP is not "all or nothing."
-Students may enroll in as many or as few Pre-AP/AP courses as they choose. - It is possible to move from on-level to Pre-AP/AP sections from one year to the next.
-In math, it is more challenging due to the acceleration of the curriculum in 6th and 7th grades.
-It is possible that additional support may be needed to support the transition to Pre-AP math in middle school. - Due to the challenging nature of Pre-AP/AP coursework, students may initially experience a drop in grades.
-Successful completion of coursework is generally defined as earning a C or higher as a semester average. - Additional support and encouragement is important to help sustain student participation in rigorous classes.
+Check each course description for any prerequisites. - AAC/AP is not "all or nothing."
+Students may enroll in as many or as few AAC/AP courses as they choose. - It is possible to move from on-level to AAC/AP sections from one year to the next.
+In math, it is more challenging due to the acceleration of the curriculum in sixth and seventh grades.
+It is possible that additional support may be needed to support the transition to AAC math in middle school. - Due to the challenging nature of AAC/ AP coursework, students may initially experience a drop in grades.
+Successful completion of coursework is generally defined as earning a C or higher as a semester average. - Additional support and encouragement are important to help sustain student participation in rigorous classes.

-Guidelines for Exiting a Pre-AP/AP Course
+Guidelines for Exiting a AAC/AP Course

 Exit processes are necessary to assist students in making sound course selection decisions.
-Students and parents must be aware that the exact grade from the weighted class (Pre-AP or AP) shall transfer to the on-level course with no grade adjustments.
+Students and parents must be aware that the exact grade from the weighted class (AAC or AP) shall transfer to the on-level course with no grade adjustments.
 In the case of failing grades, teachers may assign alternative assignments in order to fulfill a grade change of up to a 70.

 These grades will be included in calculating the on-level course grade and may impact UIL eligibility.

-- 1. Students are expected to seek support when needed to be successful in a Pre-AP/AP course.
-Actions taken should include tutorials and conferencing with the teacher. - 2.
-Requests to level down will be considered after the first three (3) weeks of school and only if space is available in the new class.
+- Students are expected to seek support when needed to be successful in a AAC/ AP course.
+Actions taken should include tutorials and conferencing with the teacher. - Requests to level down will be considered after the first three (3) weeks of school and only if space is available in the new class.
 Prior to requesting a change in level, the student and parent must have met with the teacher and put in place a plan for success.
 If the teacher and student feel the plan has been followed, and the student has completed all assignments, a request for a conference to discuss removal may be made. - 3.
-Success in an AP or Pre-AP course is defined as having a grade of 75 or above.
+Success in a AAC/AP course is defined as having a grade of 75 or above.
 Students may not request a level change with the intent to improve their GPA.
-If the student levels down from a weighted

-- class to a non-weighted class, the exact grade from the weighted class shall transfer to the on-level course with no grade adjustments.
+If the student levels down from a weighted class to a non-weighted class, the exact grade from the weighted class shall transfer to the on-level course with no grade adjustments.
 In the case of failing grades, teachers may assign alternative assignments in order to fulfill a grade change of up to a 70. - 4.
-Students who earn an F in a Pre-AP/AP course at the end of a grading period may be removed from the class unless otherwise recommended by the teacher and administrator.
-Students assigned to DAEP may lose their Pre-AP/AP class. - 5.
+Students who earn an F in a AAC/AP course at the end of a grading period may be removed from the class unless otherwise recommended by the teacher and administrator.
+Students assigned to DAEP may lose their AAC/AP class. - 5.
 Students who elect to take an AP class for which there is no academic equivalent will be required to remain in the course until the end of the semester.
 (Credit and grade points will be assessed each semester.)
 Options for credit for AP courses with no academic equivalent which fulfill a graduation requirement may be limited and may negatively impact the student.